reesey275/Reesey275/projects/devonboarder/docs/architecture.md

   Every service, including the operational helpers, shares the same network and environment configuration so onboarding automation can be reproduced locally and in CI with the same command: `docker compose up`.
-- **Migrations:** Ship alongside the Compose project and run as `docker compose run --rm migrations`.
-Schema changes land before services come online, guaranteeing that the API, auth service, and Discord bot operate against the same data contract during onboarding events.
+- **Migrations job:** Runs through `docker compose run --rm migrations` so schema changes land before services come online, guaranteeing that the API, auth service, and Discord bot operate against the same data contract during onboarding events.
-- **Diagnostics:** Execute through `docker compose run --rm diagnostics` to hit API endpoints, verify Discord command wiring, and sanity-check the frontend.
+- **Diagnostics job:** Executes with `docker compose run --rm diagnostics` to hit API endpoints, verify Discord command wiring, and sanity-check the frontend.
 Results feed the shared database and surface in the frontend so coordinators can catch drift before it blocks a contributor.